What Is an Estrogen Test?

 24-hour urine test.
 For this test, your doctor or a lab will give you a container to collect all your pee for a 24-hour period.
 Your doctor will explain all the steps for collection and how to store your samples.
 Then they will test your samples at their office or in a lab.

 Blood test.
+This is the most commonly used test.
 During the blood test, your doctor or another health care professional will take a little blood from a vein in your arm.
 A lab will then test that blood sample.

 Estrogen Test Results